-It’s almost certain that the biggest asset your company holds is your accounts receivable.
-This is where all of your future revenue can be found, as these are sales that are waiting to be turned into cash.
-The entire company works hard to create sales that will land on the accounts receivable ledger, so protecting this asset is vital.
+It’s almost certain that the most significant asset your company holds is your accounts receivable.
+This department is where you find future revenue, as these are sales that are waiting to turn into cash.
+The company works hard to create deals that will land on the accounts receivable ledger, so protecting this asset is vital.

-Of course, it’s the job of the credit department to turn as much of what is found in accounts receivable into cash as possible.
-It’s highly unlikely that your business will collect 100% of accounts receivable, but minimizing write-offs in this area will maximize cash flow.
+Of course, the credit department turns accounts receivable into cash as much as possible.
+It’s doubtful that your business will collect 100% of accounts receivable, but minimizing write-offs in this area will maximize cash flow.
 With as much cash on hand as possible, your company will have the flexibility required to invest in new projects, expand operations, and more.

 Building the Right Relationships

-It should be noted that not all relationships will benefit your company in the long run.
+Note that not all relationships will benefit your company in the long run.
 Taking a chance on extending credit to a retailer with a known history of non-payment or legal trouble may not be worth the exposure.
-Sound credit practices in this industry include knowing where to draw the line between giving a customer a chance and being taken advantage of for credit that is not likely to be repaid.
+Sound credit practices in this industry include learning to draw the line between giving a customer a chance and taking advantage of credit that is not likely to be repaid.

 The Credit Department is Not an Island

-For credit practices to positively impact a company over the long run, the credit department needs to be properly integrated into the organization as a whole.
+For credit practices to positively impact a company over the long run, the credit management department needs to integrate into the organization as a whole.
 If credit is run independently of everything else, adversarial relationships will always exist.
-Credit shouldn’t be an enemy of sales or marketing, but rather one of many important pieces that drive a company forward.
+Credit management shouldn’t be an enemy of sales or marketing but rather one of many essential pieces that drive a company forward.

 How Can We Help?